mmai/piquetBook/index.md

 When you are younger hand, and the elder callsa number of cards for point, equal to yours, youshould not declare the equality if his point mustbe good.

-Thus:&mdash;The elder hand calls, "Five cards."
+Thus:-The elder hand calls, "Five cards."
 Youhave already noted that the only five-card suit hecan hold is ace, queen, knave, ten, eight of hearts,making forty-nine.
 Your five-card suit (ace, queen,knave, ten, seven) only makes forty-eight Youshould not reply, " Equal" to the call of five cards,but should at once allow five cards to be good.

 When you reply, " Not good" to a point, youshould at the same time observe in which suitthe call is.

-For example: &mdash; Elder hand calls five cards.You have already seen that the only five-cardpoint he can hold is in hearts.
+For example: - Elder hand calls five cards.You have already seen that the only five-cardpoint he can hold is in hearts.
 You, therefore,know five cards in his hand ; this knowledge maybe of great use to you in playing the cards.

-Or: &mdash; Elder hand calls five cards which areequal.
+Or: - Elder hand calls five cards which areequal.
 He may then decline to say what theymake, if he knows your five cards must be betterthan his.
 Nevertheless, if he can only hold onefive-card point, you know what the cards are.Or, he may declare that his cards make, say.

 PIQUET.